MicrosoftLearning/mslearn-copilot/Instructions/Labs/01b-ms-copilot.md

     ```

 1. Review the response, which should include a table of projected profits for the next five years.
-1. Select the option to edit the table in Excel.
-A new Excel workbook should open in the browser with the table of projections.

-    > **Tip**: If the option to edit in Excel is not present, or a workbook is not created, in OneDrive, use the **(+)** button to add a new **Excel workbook**. and copy the table of data from the Copilot pane into the workbook.
+1. If an option to edit the table in Excel is shown, select it to create a new workbook with the table of data.
+Otherwise, return to the OneDrive tab and, use the **(+)** button to add a new **Excel workbook**.
+Then copy the table of data from the Copilot pane into the workbook.

 1. Change the name of the workbook to `Financial Projections`.
 It should look similar to this: